MasoniteFramework/docs/masonite-orm/models.md

 Your model is now set to use UUID4 as primary key.
 It will be automatically generated at creation.

-You can also configure UUID version standard you want to use:
+You can change UUID version standard you want to use:

 ```python
 import uuid